HackWatch

 Trusted sources monitored

-This desk links its public methodology to official and primary sources it monitors for corroboration.
+This profile links its public methodology to official and primary sources monitored for corroboration.
 These are reference links, not personal social profiles, and they do not replace verified contributor identity links.
+Marcin's LinkedIn and X links above are active sameAs identity anchors.

 HackWatch Editorial Policy